Remembering ‘The Farmer’s Air Force’

 The resulting design was called the AG-3.
 The AG-3 was a single-seat, low-wing monoplane with the wings braced to the fuselage with struts.
 It had conventional landing gear with a tailwheel and was powered by a 135hp engine.
 The single seat was placed high in the fuselage to give the best visibility.

 Production started in May 1959 with the designation changed from AG-3 to Piper PA-25 Pawnee.
 Engine power was first increased to 150hp and later to 235hp.
 A useful design feature was the ability to carry a crewman on a jump seat fitted in the hopper to assist with operations at remote stations.

-A Curtiss JN-6H crop duster from the early 1920s.
-Image courtesy San Diego Air and Space Museum Archive
+Image: courtesy by San Diego Air and Space Museum Archive

 Production continued through 1988.
 However, Leland Snow’s Snow S-2 was the first purpose-built ag plane to go into production, making its first flight in 1956, preceding the Pawnee.